 Kinga Wojdalska - Violist

-2nd Prize in the string category 19-22yo in the VI Odin International Music Online Competition
+2nd Prize in the VI Odin International Music Online Competition

 1st prize in the Bach Solo Competition, Poland